FeSwap/FeSwapDocs/src/pages/NFT.md

 FeSwap NFT are distributed by bidding.
 Everybody can participate in the bidding of all the NFTs, each one of which is bound to one ERC20 token pairs.

-The owner of one FeSwap NFT is eligible to create the corresponding token pair, and benefit from the profit making from the swapping between the token pair.
+The owner of each FeSwap NFT is eligible to create the corresponding token pair, and benefit from the profit making from the swapping between the token pair.

 <LinkButton url="docs/FeSwap/nft" link="Learn more about FeSwap NFT 👈" />